microsoft/api-guidelines/graph/GuidelinesGraph.md

 ### Error Handling

 Microsoft REST API Guidelines provide guidelines that Microsoft REST APIs should follow when returning error condition responses.
-However, the structure, form and content of the error response payloads is currently not enforced leading to undiscoverable and inconsistent error messages.
 You can improve API traceability and consistency by using recommended Graph error model:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~